Investors increase Exxon holdings as activists' pressure push shares higher

-BOSTON (Reuters) - A number of prominent investment managers were so convinced that newcomer activist investor Engine No. 1 could successfully push for changes at Exxon Mobil Corp that they added to their holdings in the oil company in the first months of 2021.
+BOSTON (Reuters) -A number of prominent investment managers were so convinced newcomer activist investor Engine No. 1 could successfully push for changes at Exxon Mobil Corp that they added to their holdings in the oil company in the first months of 2021, according to interviews and regulatory filings.

 Banking giants Bank of America Global Research and Mellon Investments also added to their holdings, the filings show.